sandratoh/learn-c-sharp/Inheritance.md

 - When we want modify inherited methods or values: use `override` and `virtual` modifers (can be added before or after `public`)

-  - In super/base class, use `virtual`
+  - In super/base class, use `virtual` - overridable

     ```c#
     public virtual void SpeedUp()